calimero-archive/docs/docs/introduction/intro.md

 # Introduction to Calimero

-Calimero is a private shard infrastructure lets you protect your data while leveraging all the business benefits of open-source blockchains. is a fully managed serverless PostgreSQL.
-Neon separates storage and compute to offer modern developer features such as serverless, branching, bottomless storage, and more.
+Calimero is a private shard infrastructure lets you protect your data while leveraging all the business benefits of open-source blockchains.

 ## New to Calimero?